anchor/fleet-magento-docs/docs/configuring-magento-for-fleet/solr.md

 ### Starting and Stopping Solr

-ssh to the deploy user at your solr endpoint from `env describe`.
+ssh to the deploy user at your Solr endpoint from `env describe`.

  * to check the current status of Solr run `sudo allah status solr`
  * to start a stopped Solr run `sudo allah start solr`
- * to restart a running solr run `sudo allah restart solr`
+ * to restart a running Solr run `sudo allah restart solr`
  * to stop a running Solr run `sudo allah stop solr`
- * to view the log of the running solr run `sudo allah log solr`
+ * to view the log of the running Solr run `sudo allah log solr`

 ### Configuring Magento Enterprise to use Solr Search

 Now from Magento, you can configure it to point at your Solr instance.

- 1. Log into you Magento Admin.
+ 1. Log into your Magento Admin.
  1. System > Configuration > Catalog > Catalog > Catalog Search
      1. Set "Search Engine" to "Solr"
      1. Set "Solr Server Hostname" to "solr"